-Schizophrenia is a chronic, disabling brain disorder that affects about 1% of Americans.
-It may cause people to hear voices, see imaginary sights, or believe other people are controlling their thoughts.
-These sensations can be frightening and often lead to erratic behavior.
-There is no cure, but treatment can usually control the most serious symptoms.
+It’s a serious mental illness that can be disabling without care.
+About 1% of Americans have it.
+People with the condition may hear voices, see imaginary sights, or believe other people control their thoughts.
+These sensations can frighten the person and lead to erratic behavior.
+Although there is no cure, treatment can usually manage the most serious symptoms.
 It is not the same as multiple personality disorder.

-- Paranoia -- the fear others are plotting against you
+- Paranoia: the fear that others are plotting against you

-Some symptoms, such as lack of enjoyment in everyday life and withdrawal from social activities, may mimic depression.
+Some signs, such as lack of enjoyment in everyday life and withdrawal from social activities, may mimic depression.

-People with schizophrenia often have abnormal ways of thinking.
-They may have trouble organizing their thoughts or making logical connections.
+People with schizophrenia may have trouble organizing their thoughts or making logical connections.
 They may feel like the mind is racing from one unrelated thought to another.
-Sometimes they experience "thought blocking," a feeling that thoughts are removed from their head.
-Despite popular belief, schizophrenia is not dissociative identity disorder (multiple personality disorder.)
+Sometimes they have "thought withdrawal," a feeling that thoughts are removed from their head, or "thought blocking," when someone's flow of thinking suddenly gets interrupted.

 Who Gets Schizophrenia?

 Anyone can.
 It’s equally common among men and women and among ethnic groups.
 Symptoms usually start between ages 16 and 30.
 It tends to begin earlier in men than in women.
 Schizophrenia rarely starts during childhood or after age 45.
 People with schizophrenia or other psychotic disorders in their family may be more likely to get it.

 Scientists don’t know the cause.
 A person’s genes, experiences, and setting may all be involved.
 Theories include how active and how well certain areas of the brain work, as well as problems with brain chemicals such as dopamine and glutamate.
 There may be structural differences, too, like loss of nerve cells that result in larger fluid-filled cavities or "ventricles” in the brain.